-Brendan F. Boyce, M.D., Vice Chair of Anatomic Pathology
+Brendan F. Boyce, M.D., Vice Chair for Anatomic Pathology

 Dr. Boyce is an internationally recognized expert in bone biology, osteoporosis and metabolic bone disease.
 His research laboratory studies regulatory mechanisms controlling osteoblast and osteoclast function, in particular where there is the potential of opening up new therapeutic pathways for preventing or treating osteoporosis.

-Neil Blumberg, M.D., Vice Chair of Clinical Pathology
+Neil Blumberg, M.D., Vice Chair for Clinical Pathology

 Dr. Blumberg has worked to enhance the quality, safety and efficiency of transfusion services at Strong Memorial Hospital and across the broader medical community.
 His long-standing clinical and research interests focus on immune cytopenias, supportive care for patients with hematologic malignancies and the immunologic sequel of transfusion therapy.

 Scott A. Kirkley, M.D., Vice Chair for Pathology Education